Manofsilva/Kindler/README.md

 * Work on readme for projcet (include videos, gifs, description)
 * Make folder structure meet MVC criteria
   * Add front end to client folder

-__Satchel__:
-* Make genre selection for events reflect user choice
-* In-app feedback/response when user selects date, all other categories, or swipes card
-* Add in ability to select types of date plans before creation (movie, food, event, or all) after 'day' selection
-* Turn all separate selector wheels into one component, update based on page loaded
-* Remove outdated comments

-__Deron__:
-* Animations on page load + login
-* Add in 'staying in' option (after 'day' selection)
-* Consistent UI font styling, page animations/images
-* Add in ability to login with emails

-__Cesar__:
-* To add